ugsfume/BikeCam-ANPR/README.md

 # Launch

-1. In image or video directory
+1. In image or video directory, run:
 ```
 python app.py
 ```

-2. In browser
+2. In browser, open:
 ```
 127.0.0.1:5000/
 ```